batiste/django-page-cms/README.rst

 you use in your page templates.
 Every time you add a placeholder in your template such field dynamically appears in the page admin interface.

-This CMS is updated to work with Django 1.5

 Each page can have a different template with different placeholders.

 .. image:: https://github.com/batiste/django-page-cms/raw/master/doc/admin-screenshot1.png